Book Three: “Fate”

 Can we both fated and responsible?

 The Action of Book Three:

 Again, just as in Books One and Two, the action takes place on a psychological level.
-Can Bigger grasp the meaning and significance of his actions and thereby come to an understanding of who he is?
+Can Bigger grasp the meaning and significance of his actions and thereby come to an understanding of who he is and what he has done?
 What obstacles must he overcome to gain a true understanding of what it means to be a black man in a racist society?
-As death looms closer and closer, Bigger gradually learns to articulate his thoughts and feelings rationally through the help of his lawyer Max.
-In so doing, Bigger not only rejects the different masks which people from various ideological perspectives try to foist upon him; he also embraces the persona which he has created for himself.
+As death looms closer and closer, Bigger gradually learns to articulate his thoughts and feelings rationally through the help of his lawyer, Max.
+In so doing, Bigger not only rejects the different masks which people from various ideological perspectives try to foist upon him, but he also embraces the persona which he has created for himself.